 HEALTHY LUNCHBOX MAC ‘N’ CHEESE

 1 bag (16 ounces) regular or whole wheat elbow macaroni

 8 ounces sharp cheddar cheese, grated

 1 teaspoon seasoned salt (or more to taste)

 1 teaspoon Tabasco sauce

 Cook macaroni according to directions on package, then drain and set aside.
-In blender, add tofu one spoonful at a time to milk, blending until smooth.
+In blender, add tofu one spoonful at a time to milk (or water), blending until smooth.
 Add seasoned salt and Tabasco.
 Pour tofu mixture into pan and cook over medium heat until bubbly.
 Slowly add in cheese, stirring until melted.
 Add in macaroni and cook for 3 to 5 minutes, stirring constantly.
 Remove from heat and let sit for a few minutes before serving.
 Serves 6 to 8.

 Other unique mac’s by food bloggers:

 Triple Smokey Macaroni and Cheese, Herbivoracious